 The entire point-symmetry (resp.\ contact-symmetry) (pseudo)group~$G$ of the system~$\mathcal L$ cannot be constructed within the framework of the infinitesimal approach.
-Since finding~$\mathfrak g$ and then~$G_{\rm id}$ from~$\mathfrak g$ is a much simpler problem than finding the entire~$G$, the latter problem can be assumed to be equivalent to the construction of a complete set of discrete point-symmetry transformations of the system~$\mathcal L$ that are independent up to combining with each other and with continuous point-symmetry transformations of~$\mathcal L$. \footnote{ Often, such a complete set can be chosen to consist of simple discrete point-symmetry transformations, which can be guessed straightforwardly from the form of~$\mathcal L$.
-A quite common technique in the literature is to consider a (pseudo)subgroup of~$G$ jointly generated by the elements of~$G_{\rm id}$ and the guessed discrete point-symmetry transformations, and such a subgroup may coincide with the entire~$G$.
-The problem is to prove that this is the case or to find missed independent discrete point-symmetry transformations. } The only universal tool for the above constructions is the direct method based on the definition of point-symmetry transformation and the chain rule \cite{bihl2011b,kova2022a,kova2022b,opan2020a}.
+Since finding~$\mathfrak g$ and then~$G_{\rm id}$ from~$\mathfrak g$ is a much simpler problem than finding the entire~$G$, the latter problem can be assumed to be equivalent to the construction of a complete set of discrete point symmetry transformations of the system~$\mathcal L$ that are independent up to composing with each other and with continuous point symmetry transformations of~$\mathcal L$. \footnote{ Often, such a complete set can be chosen to consist of simple discrete point symmetry transformations, which can be guessed straightforwardly from the form of~$\mathcal L$.
+A quite common technique in the literature is to consider a (pseudo)subgroup of~$G$ jointly generated by the elements of~$G_{\rm id}$ and the guessed discrete point symmetry transformations, and such a subgroup may coincide with the entire~$G$.
+The problem is to prove that this is the case or to find missed independent discrete point symmetry transformations. } The only universal tool for the above constructions is the direct method based on the definition of point symmetry transformation and the chain rule \cite{bihl2011b,kova2023b,kova2023a,opan2020a}.
 The technique of its usage is similar to that of the infinitesimal method, see \cite{king1998a} for technical details of more general computations of admissible (or form-preserving) transformations in classes of systems of differential equations in the case of two independent variables and one dependent variable.
-At the same time, the application of the direct method to the system~$\mathcal L$ leads to a nonlinear overdetermined system of partial differential equations for the components of point-symmetry transformations, which is much more difficult to be solved than its counterpart for Lie symmetries.
-This is why a number of special techniques within the framework of the direct method were developed for simplifying related computations, including switching between the original and the transformed variables, mapping the system~$\mathcal L$ under study to a more convenient one and preliminarily finding the equivalence (pseudo)group of a normalized class of systems of differential equations that contains the system~$\mathcal L$ \mbox{\cite{bihl2011b,boyk2021a,kova2022a,kova2022b}}. \looseness=1
+At the same time, the application of the direct method to the system~$\mathcal L$ leads to a nonlinear overdetermined system of partial differential equations for the components of point symmetry transformations, which is much more difficult to solve than its counterpart for Lie symmetries.
+This is why a number of special techniques within the framework of the direct method were developed for simplifying related computations, including switching between the original and the transformed variables, mapping the system~$\mathcal L$ under study to a more convenient one and preliminarily finding the equivalence (pseudo)group of a normalized class of systems of differential equations that contains the system~$\mathcal L$ \mbox{\cite{bihl2011b,boyk2021a,kova2023b,kova2023a}}. \looseness=1